gonick/vms/README.md

 # Design Doc

-The design document can be found here
+The design document can be found <a href="https://github.com/gonick/vms/blob/master/VMS%20Design.pdf">here</a>